 The hike up the East Branch of the Wallowa River to Aneroid Lake is relatively strenuous but may be accomplished by most people, in season, within a half day.
 A more gentle day hike is up Hurricane Creek, on the west side of Chief Joseph Mountain, has even more flowery meadows than the East Fork hike.
 Ahead of you as you stroll through forests and meadows are Sacagawea Peak and the Matterhorn.
 A trail branches off the Hurricane Creek trail, ascends the valley to Echo Lake, in a small, glacially carved basin called a cirque.

 The Wallowa Lake Tramway, a short stroll from the lodge, lifts you 3,700 vertical feet to Mount Howard—a shortcut to the top of the wilderness.
 Bring your mountain bike or hiking shoes to explore or enjoy a meal at the top of the world.
 From Mount Howard, you can paraglide with (or without) an instructor with Wallowa Paragliding.

 Road and mountain biking are supreme here.
-The annual Cycle Oregon ride, one of the nation’s premier bike trips, returns to the Wallowas often for the incredible scenery and brilliant summer weather, and this summer there is the six-day Hells Canyon Bike Tour, departing July 10 and August 7.
-For information about the Tour, see the Bicycle Adventures web page.
+The annual Cycle Oregon ride, one of the nation’s premier bike trips, returns to the Wallowas for the incredible scenery and brilliant fall weather in September 2018.

 Don’t want to bike?
 The Wallowa Lake Lodge is a stop on the the 218-milelong Hells Canyon Scenic Byway—one of the nation’s premier scenic routes.
 And whitewater boating is not far from Wallowa Lake Lodge, in the Hells Canyon National Recreation Area, North America’s deepest river canyon.